Xninety-nine/franciscojtorres/README.md

 ### Master of Arts (Distinction), Major: Teaching Secondary Mathematics (7-12), GPA: 3.7/4.0 July 2023

 - Master's thesis focused on collecting and analyzing data to explore the impact of student attendance on math performance.
-- Conducted statistical analysis using real-world classroom data, applying correlation techniques and data visualization to identify trends.
+- Conducted statistical analysis using real-world classroom data, applying correlation techniques and data visualization to identify trends

-### Bachelor of Science, Major: Psychology, Minor: Philosophy

 - Coursework: Elementary Statistics, Methods Statistics and Applications, Introduction to  Logic

 # Data Analytics Project